Lévis Stargazing & Astronomy Report

 Where are darker skies near Lévis?

-The closest meaningfully darker mapped site is Saint-Narcisse-de-Beaurivage, Quebec, about 36 km south south west of Lévis, reaching Bortle 6.
+The closest meaningfully darker mapped site is Sainte-Hénédine, Quebec, about 31 km south south east of Lévis, reaching Bortle 6.

 When is the sky darkest in Lévis?